ireapps/coding-for-journalists/2_web_scrape/README.md

 # 2\_web_scrape

-How that we've familiarized ourselves with the ways Python works, we have a little bit of a foundation to build from.
+Now that we've familiarized ourselves with the ways Python works, we have a little bit of a foundation to build from.
 Nearly everything else we do today is going to be using the fundamentals from [1_start](https://github.com/richardsalex/coding_for_journos/tree/master/1_start) to varying degrees and in different combinations to create longer scripts.

 So let's scrape a web page.
 We want to collect all the data from the main table on the U.S. Nuclear Regulatory Commission's [list of domestic power reactor units](http://www.nrc.gov/reactors/operating/list-power-reactor-units.html).